Hot Bod is a weekly exploration of fitness culture and its adjacent oddities.

 Praught-Leer also informs me about the buff.
 It’s so fun to learn about gear, really lets you feel on the verge of getting sponsored by a powder-protein company.
 The buff is like an infinity scarf of yore, but it can cling tightly over the mouth and nose (or hold court as a headband).
 Praught-Leer says she “almost Marie Kondo’d [the buffs] in my first quarantine closet clean.
 Luckily they made the cut.”
 Praught-Leer likes that she can hang the buff comfortably around her neck until she sees someone down the path.

 Michael Law, a runner in New York — who held a Guinness World Record for running the fastest marathon dressed as a star — runs with a buff as well.
 He says he’s really limited the time he runs to compensate for how difficult it is to breathe.
 He says there’s no reason not to be slower now.
 “Adjust your pace,” he says, “We are not training for anything at the moment.”
 Even if you were training for something, this race or marathon might not be on the books any longer.

 I’ve got a hangup about wearing intense professional-looking gear for sports that I don’t do professionally (all of them).
 I take the advice to slow down every time my mask is up around my neighbors.
 I’ve been favoring the dust mask recently.
 I try to rearrange my slack-jawed panting into a smile that’s not deranged or vacant, only to remember, each time, that no one can see my mouth.
 This I’ve realized also hides the slack-jawed panting, and I look like a way more intense runner.
 I think I even look faster — like how poker players wear sunglasses to bluff.
-In a face-mask, no one knows your heart’s in a vice.
+In a face-mask, no one knows your heart’s in a vise.